 As the population declines, the population size would be 1,021,791 in 2032; 625,976 in 2042, 383,490 in 2052, and 234,937 by 2062.
 When we consider 60 interactions over 10 years (extrapolated from the maximum 5-yr. running average of 6 per year), the rate of interaction with the fishery would be 0.0059% of the total population size estimated for 2031.
-Between 2031 and 2041 if the number of expected interactions stay the same, the fishery would interact with 0.0096% of the total population size estimated in 2041, 0.016% in 2051 and 0.026% of the Oceania population of hawksbill sea turtles estimated in 40 years (2062) based on a 4.9% per year decline.
+Between 2032 and 2042 if the number of expected interactions stay the same, the fishery would interact with 0.0096% of the total population size estimated in 2042, 0.016% in 2052 and 0.026% of the Oceania population of hawksbill sea turtles estimated in 40 years (2062) based on a 4.9% per year decline.
 As we anticipate that 100% of the hawksbill sea turtles that interact with the ASLL fishery to die, these values represent both the proportions of the population expected to be impacted by the fishery and to die as a result of the fishery.
-In terms of annual impacts, in 2062, when the population has declined by 86%, the fishery will kill 0.0026% of the population, suggesting that without the fishery, the population rate of decline would be 0.04897% which is not likely to be discernable from 0.049%.
+In terms of annual impacts, in 2062, when the population has declined by 86%, the fishery will kill 0.0026% of the population, suggesting that without the fishery, the population rate of decline would be 0.04897%, which is not likely to be discernable from 0.049%.

 Our assessment illustrates that the ASLL fishery interacts with (incidentally captures) a very small portion of the Oceania population of hawksbill sea turtles.
 At the 2022 projected abundance levels (1,667,887 individuals), incidentally capturing and killing an average of 6 hawksbill sea turtles per year constitutes death of 0.00036% of the population.
-If captures remain the same as the population declines the fishery would incidentally capture and kill 0.0026% of the population in 40 years which we consider to be a worst-case scenario as capture rates are likely to decline if the population declines by 86% over this time period as predicted from a 4.9% per year decline.
-We consider the implications of this effect on the Oceania population of hawksbill sea turtles, as a species, in the Integration and Synthesis section of this opinion.
+If captures remain the same as the population declines, the fishery would incidentally capture and kill 0.0026% of the population in 40 years, which we consider to be the most conservative reasonable scenario as capture rates are likely to decline if the population declines by 86% over this time period as predicted from a 4.9% per year decline.
+If we added these mortalities back to the population, from 2022 to 2023 the population growth rate would increase to a 4.8997% per year decline; from 2022 to 2062 the population growth rate would increase to a 4.8989% per year decline.
+Given the estimated standard deviation for the population growth rate (0.018), and based on a power analysis for detecting differences in means with the same variance (Cohen 1988), more than one million years of data would be required to detect a statistically significant difference in these values.
+We consider the implications of this effect on Oceania hawksbill sea turtles in the Integration and Synthesis section of this opinion.